Rubbish on the beach at Cleveleys

 Beach cleaning at Cleveleys

-Of course beach care and conservation doesn’t start and stop at litter and what the beach looks like.
+Of course beach care and conservation doesn’t start and stop at litter, sewage and what the beach looks like.
 There are practical reasons why it should be removed too.
 For example, the string from balloon releases, rope and fishing line gets tangled around birds legs, wings and around fish and mammals, who then can’t feed themselves, starve and die.
 The plastic that is ground down into small pieces and floating in the water looks like jellyfish to fish, mammals and birds, who eat it and collect a stomach full of plastic which means they then starve to death.

 Why don't you Sign Up to Keep Up?